 The Pattern Is Clear

 This does not necessarily mean these companies are doing anything malicious.
-But it does mean your location history, driving patterns, earnings data, and personal information exist on servers you do not control, managed by companies whose business models may change, and accessible to employees, partners, advertisers, and potentially law enforcement.
+But it does mean drivers should understand where their location history, driving patterns, earnings data, and personal information may be stored and whether third parties may receive it under the policy.

 GigU